warrenniu/nps-calculator-app/README.md

 ## User Stories
 A user can add, update, and delete totals to their respective ratings in the first row, "Count the Responses".
 The second & third rows are updated accordingly.

+A user can click on the "Start over" link to clear their entries.

 # Instructions

 ## To start the Client: